Cookies on this website

 What professional development activities can I undertake?

-Unless specifically excluded by your funding body, you can use your 10 days of professional development for activities that contribute to progression in your chosen career.
-There is no prescriptive list of 'eligible' activities; instead professional development includes anything that enhances your skills and abilities to do your work It may directly contribute to your current role or to your future career Some examples of professional development for research staff include:
+Unless specifically excluded by your funding body, you can use your 10 days professional development for activities that contribute to progression in your chosen career.
+There is no exhaustive or prescriptive list of 'eligible' activities; instead professional development includes anything that enhances your skills and abilities to do your work.
+It may directly contribute to your current role or to your future career.

-1. Learning a new skill or technique either via self-directed learning (e.g. reading, listening to podcasts, completing on line learning courses), working with a colleague or attending a course/workshop;
+• Learning a new skill or technique either via self-directed learning (e.g. reading, listening to podcasts, completing online learning courses)

-2. Reflective learning – reviewing a situation you were involved with to identify what went well, not so well and opportunities for improvement;
+• Reflective learning – reviewing a situation you were involved with to identify what went well, not so well and opportunities for improvement

 Read examples of how members of staff have used their 10 days of professional development.